 In February 2016, the Company originated a \$12.0 million commercial loan and, at closing, transferred a 15.0%, or \$1.8 million, participation interest in the loan (the "Participation Interest") to an unaffiliated third party.
 The Participation Interest did not meet the sales criteria established under ASC 860; therefore, the entire commercial loan has been recorded as an asset in the "Commercial loans, at fair value" line item on the Company's consolidated balance sheets, referred to in the above table as "Loan D." The weighted average coupon and yield on the commercial loan was 10.62% and 14.33%, respectively, at December 31, 2016.
 A \$1.8 million liability was recorded in the "Loan participation payable, at fair value" line item on the Company's consolidated balance sheets representing the transfer of the Participation Interest.
 The Company recorded the origination of the commercial loan in the "Cash Flows from Investing Activities" section and the proceeds from the transfer in the "Cash Flows from Financing Activities" section of the consolidated statement of cash flows.
 The weighted average coupon and yield on the Participation Interest was 10.62% and 21.70%, respectively, at December 31, 2016.
-During the three months ended March 31, 2017, the Company received \$12.0 million of proceeds from the pay-off of Loan D. The principal and interest due on the Participation Interest was paid from these proceeds.
+In February 2017, the Company received \$12.0 million of proceeds from the pay-off of Loan D. The principal and interest due on the Participation Interest was paid from these proceeds.

-During the three months ended March 31, 2017, the Company recorded \$0.1 million of discount accretion.
-During the three months ended March 31, 2016 the Company recorded \$0.1 million of discount accretion.
+During the three and six months ended June 30, 2017, the Company recorded \$0.1 million and \$0.2 million of discount accretion, respectively, on its commercial loans.
+During the three months and six months ended June 30, 2016 the Company recorded \$0.1 million and \$0.2 million of discount accretion, respectively, on its commercial loans.